AnesFoufa/trivia/journal.md

 ## Standardize string interpolation
 This code use two methods to [interpolate strings](https://en.wikipedia.org/wiki/String_interpolation), the '%' operator and the string concatenation with '+'.
 I prefer the f-strings so I replaced both '%' and '+' strings by f-strings.

+## Generalize method
+The method creating rock question can be generalized to create a question of any category.
+It is a class method since it is not specific to an instance and is protected since it is not use outside the class itself.

+Categories' names can be extracted as constants.